D'Orbigny's slider

-D'Orbigny's slider or the black-bellied slider (Trachemys dorbigni), commonly known in Brazil as tartaruga-tigre or tartaruga-tigre-d'água (which mean "tiger turtle" and "water tiger turtle" in Portuguese), is a species of water turtle in the family Emydidae.
+D'Orbigny's slider (Trachemys dorbigni) also commonly known as the black-bellied slider, and in Brazil as tartaruga-tigre or tartaruga-tigre-d'água (which mean "tiger turtle" and "water tiger turtle" in Portuguese), is a species of water turtle in the family Emydidae.
 The species is found in southern Brazil, northeastern Argentina, and Uruguay.
-Two subspecies (in addition to the nominate subspecies) are recognized as being valid, Trachemys dorbigni adiutrix and Trachemys dorbigni brasiliensis.

 Etymology

 The specific name, dorbigni, is in honor of French naturalist Alcide d'Orbigny.

+Habitat

+Trachemys dorbigni is usually found in bodies of water such as lakes, marshes, streams and rivers.
+It has a preference for waters with low or moderate currents, soft bottoms and abundant aquatic vegetation.

 Description

-The form of the plastron determines its gender.
-After a few years of life, show differences between male and female.
-Males have a penis that is inserted into the tail.
-It becomes apparent only during the mating season when it is inserted into the female's cloaca.
+The gender of Trachemys dorbigni can be determined by the form of the plastron, which after a few years of life, shows differences between male and female.
+The males has a penis that is located in the tail and becomes apparent only during the mating season when it is inserted into the female's cloaca.
 D'Orbigny's slider has a life span of between 30 and 100 years in captivity.

-They are usually found in water bodies such as lakes, marshes, streams and rivers.
-They have a preference for waters with low or moderate currents, soft bottoms and abundant aquatic vegetation.

-Babies are born weighing 11 g with a 3.5 cm carapace.
-The average growth rate is about 3 cm per year on wild, but in captivity it can grow faster being able to grow over 9 cm in a year.
-The females can grow up to 30 cm carapace and weight over 2.7 kg, while the male can only grow 25 cm carapace.
-When the males reach sexual maturity (after 2 years), they acquire a dark color while the females keep the same green after maturity (at 5 years).
+Hatchlings weigh 11 g with a 3.5 cm carapace.
+The average growth rate is about 3 cm per year in the wild, but in captivity it can grow faster being able to grow over 9 cm in a year.
+The female can grow up to 30 cm straight-line carapace length and weigh over 2.7 kg, while the male can only grow to 25 cm.
+When the male reaches sexual maturity (after 2 years), it acquires a dark color, while the female keeps the same green after maturity (at 5 years).